velascoandres/ez-forms/README.md

 6. [Especial Thanks](#especial-thanks)

 ## Description
-`ez-form` is a componente that allows create reactive forms for angular 2+.
+`ez-form` is a component that allows create reactive forms for angular 2+.

 ``This library makes use of angular material, bocd otstrap and PrimeNG libraries and components ``